⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 That's right, there's no argus price based on mileage when it comes to bicycles...
 The value of a muscle or electric bike is therefore estimated on the basis of its aesthetic appearance, of course, but also on the overall condition of its components.
 And that's something you can work on every day, with regular maintenance!

 Don't worry, bike maintenance is actually quite simple.
 You don't need to be an experienced mechanic for routine maintenance.
-By following our advice, you should be able to preserve your precious machine.
+By following our tips, you should be able to preserve your precious machine.

 Brief cleaning after each use